Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

         }
 ```

-5. We can now test to see if the object we created is from a derived type using the IsAssignableFrom assert.
+5. We can test to see if the object we created is from a derived type using the IsAssignableFrom assert.

 ```C#
         [Fact]